Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 });
 ```
 So here we are extracting the token from the cookie and storing it in the token variable.
+but we can-not read our token from the cookie directly so for that we have to install a middleware named __cookie-parser__
 then we will use the method given by __jsonwebtoken__ package which is _jwt.verify_ to verify our token
 ```javascript
 app.get("/profile", async (req, res) => {